verifa/ansible-katas/12-variables/README.md

 Ansible has many ways for the operator to inject variables into playbooks and plays.
 There are so many ways that it can cause issues if you don't agree on common conventions and style with your team.

 To highlight how complicated things can get; take a quick look at this list of variable precedence.
-It shows the order of least authoriative variable injection to the greatest (meaning that the last listed variables would override all other variables):
+It shows the order of least authoritative variable injection to the greatest (meaning that the last listed variables would override all other variables):

 1. command line values (for example, -u my_user, these are not variables)
 2. role defaults (defined in role/defaults/main.yml)